What is a Locally Listed Building?

 As with Statutorily Listed Buildings, any works carried out should preserve or enhance the building and any features of architectural or historic interest retained and appropriate materials used.

-Inclusion in the Local List does not give the building any statutory protection but the City has additional policies in the Birmingham Plan to help guide development.
+Inclusion in the Local List does not give the building any statutory protection but we has additional policies in the Birmingham Plan to help guide development.

-A copy of the Locally Listed Buildings in Birmingham is not currently available online.
-However if you want to find out if a building is Locally Listed contact us.
+A copy of the Locally Listed Buildings in Birmingham is available below.